 What is your long term goal?
 Do you want to stay here until you are super old?
 Will a really hilly place be the best option?

-3 Work out how to make it pay
+3 Work out how to make your homestead pay for itself

 You should be using your homestead to at least supplement your income.
 If nothing else, the food you raise on it, should help offset some of the cost of owning it.